 We provide statistics that cannot be found elsewhere: data about interactions with places or objects.
 However, each customer already has at least one analytics solution in use and wants to have everything centrally in one hand.

-What would a mobile service be without taking the most of all the possibilities of mobile devices?
-One of the most powerful tools are push notifications in apps.
+All mobile service should take the most of all the possibilities of mobile devices.
+The most powerful tools are push notifications.
 Our push service is, of course, multilingual and deeply integrated into the CMS as well as the two SDKs.

 Currently, the options are fairly limited to sending a message about a page to all app users.
 In the near future, we want to expand the push service’ capabilities.
-More and more complex segmentations (message A can be send only to users on premise, message B to all others at home) shall be possible soon.
+More and more complex segmentations (message A can be sent only to users on-premise, message B to all others at home) shall be possible soon.

 Sometimes we are developing so fast that we do not have the time to come up with

 buzzwords feature names.
-“Conditional Content” is the best example for this (ideas to firstname.lastname@example.org).
-Up until now we could guess the user’s information need pretty accurately by knowing his or her location or proximity to an object.
+“Conditional Content” is the best example of this (ideas to email@example.com).
+Up until now, we could guess the user’s information need pretty accurately by knowing his or her location or proximity to an object.

 Based on our mission – delivering always the right content in the right context – we extended our context guessing capabilities by a huge margin.
 Some examples where conditional content could be used: